colin-scott/colin-scott.github.com/source/_posts/2014-10-01-performance-modeling-for-sdn.markdown

 ---

 At Berkeley I have the opportunity to work with some of the smartest undergrads around.
-One of the undergrads I work with, [Andrew Or](https://plus.google.com/109177137524762864782/about), did some neat work on modeling the performance of network control plane systems.
+One of the undergrads I work with, [Andrew Or](https://plus.google.com/109177137524762864782/about), did some neat work on modeling the performance of network control plane systems (e.g. SDN controllers).
 He decided to take a once-in-a-lifetime opportunity to join [Databricks](http://databricks.com/) before we got the chance to publish his work, so in his stead I thought
 I'd share his work here.